zapier/zapier-platform/packages/cli/README-source.md

 ### Using HTTP middleware

+HTTP middleware is a function or piece of code that sits between a client request and the server response, allowing you to inspect, modify, or handle the request or response before they reach their destination.
+You use middleware to perform common tasks like adding security headers, logging requests, handling errors, or modifying data in a centralized way without repeating code.
+Common examples include adding a header to all outgoing responses to improve security, or catching and handling weird errors so that users receive a friendly error message instead of the system-generated message.

 To process all HTTP requests in a certain way, use the `beforeRequest` and `afterResponse` middleware functions.

 Middleware functions go in your app definition: